isotopp/isotopp.github.io/content/posts/2020-08-03-mysql-foreign-keys-and-foreign-key-constraints.md

 We can change the `b.aid` to values present in the `a.a_id` table.
 Changing them to invalid values is being rejected.

-Likewise we are prevented from deleting a row from `a` if there are still values in `b.a_id` referencing this row, and summary deletion, truncation or dropping of table `a` are also prevented as long as any reference from `b` to `a` exists.
+Likewise, we are prevented from deleting a row from `a` if there are still values in `b.a_id` referencing this row, and summary deletion, truncation or dropping of table `a` are also prevented as long as any reference from `b` to `a` exists.

 ```sql
 mysql> delete from a where a_id = 20;